hasti2c/csc207-event-management-app/phase2/Features and Design Patterns.md

 - Ability to get a new password “emailed” to you.
 - Password strength testing.
 - Added more event privacy types: Friends only, Public, and Private.
-- Added event suspension
-    - Only admin users can suspend and unsuspend events
 - Ability to change between them.
-- Admins can suspend (unpublish) events.
+- Admins can suspend events.
+  - A suspended event cannot be seen by other users except for the owner.
+  - Only admins can unsuspend a suspended event.
+-
 - Ask for a temporary password if the user forgets their password.
 - The user is able to “Go back” at basically any point in the program (using an exit exception rather than simply exiting a loop).
 - Admins can grant regular users admin privileges.